-Subversion is aware of the history of your branch and knows when it divided away from the trunk.
-To replicate the latest, greatest trunk changes to your branch, first make sure your working copy of the branch is "clean"-that it has no local modifications reported by svn status.
+Subversion is aware of the history of your branch and knows when it split away from the trunk.
+To perform a sync merge, first make sure your working copy of the branch is "clean"-that it has no local modifications reported by svn status.
 Then simply run:

 '''

 $ pwd

 /home/user/my-calc-branch

 $ svn merge ^/calc/trunk

 --- Merging r345 through r356 into '.':

 U button.c

+'''

+'''

 U integer.c

+--- Recording mergeinfo for merge of r345 through r356 into '.':

+U .

 $

 '''

-This basic syntax-svn merge URL-tells Subversion to merge all recent changes from the URL to the current working directory (which is typically the root of your working copy).
-Also notice that we're using the caret (^) syntax2 to avoid having to type out the entire /trunk URL.
+This basic syntax-svn merge URL-tells Subversion to merge all changes which have not been previously merged from the URL to the current working directory (which is typically the root of your working copy).
+Notice that we're using the caret (^) syntax2 to avoid having to type out the entire /trunk URL.
+Also note the "Recording mergeinfo for merge..." notification.
+This tells you that the merge is updating the svn:mergeinfo property.
+We'll discuss both this property and these notifications later in this chapter, in the section called "Mergeinfo and Previews".